slambrick/mos2-defects/README.md

 The directory "figure_2" contains the SHeM and optical images used for figure 2.
 Optical is provided as a `.png` file.
 The SHeM image is provided in a number of formats, first the `.png`, as well as the raw data as `.mat` and `.txt` files.
 Plus a [Gwyddion](https://gwyddion.net/) file for easy image processing.

-## Supplementary information figures
+## Appendix figures

-The input potential files for [MultiScat](https://github.com/Cambridge-Atom-Scattering-Centre/Multiscat) ([Method](https://doi.org/10.1039/FT9908601641)) representing the potential used to generate the results in figure 6, and displayed in figure 5 is given in the "figure_S5" folder.
+The input potential files for [MultiScat](https://github.com/Cambridge-Atom-Scattering-Centre/Multiscat) ([Method](https://doi.org/10.1039/FT9908601641)) representing the potential used to generate the results in figure A2, and displayed in figure A1 is given in the "figure_A1" folder.

-The diffraction amplitudes resulting from the MultiScat simulation, which are displayed in figure S6 are in the "figure_S6" folder.
+The diffraction amplitudes resulting from the MultiScat simulation, which are displayed in figure A2 are in the "figure_A2" folder.

 ## Raw data